weisongwen/GraphGNSSLib/README.md

   - Be noted that the **GNSS Positioning** mentioned throughout the package means estimating the positioing of the GNSS receiver based on the combination of pseudorange and Doppler measurements uisng FGO.
   - Be noted that the **GNSS-RTK Positioning** mentioned throughout the package means estimating the positioing (float solution) of the GNSS receiver based on the combination of double-differenced pseudorange, carrier-phase and the Doppler measurements using FGO.
 Finally, the ambiguity is resolved using LAMBDA algorithm.

-**Authors**: [Weisong Wen](https://weisongwen.wixsite.com/weisongwen), [Li-ta Hsu](https://www.polyu-ipn-lab.com/) from the [Intelligent Positioning and Navigation Laboratory](https://www.polyu-ipn-lab.com/), The Hong Kong Polytechnic University
+**Authors**: [Weisong Wen](https://weisongwen.wixsite.com/weisongwen), [Li-ta Hsu](https://www.polyu-ipn-lab.com/) from the [Intelligent Positioning and Navigation Laboratory](https://www.polyu-ipn-lab.com/), The Hong Kong Polytechnic University.

 **Related Papers:** (paper is not exactly same with code)
   - Wen, W., & Hsu, L. T. (2021, May).
-Towards robust GNSS positioning and Real-time kinematic using factor graph optimization.
+[Towards robust GNSS positioning and Real-time kinematic using factor graph optimization](https://ieeexplore.ieee.org/abstract/document/9562037).
 In 2021 IEEE International Conference on Robotics and Automation (ICRA) (pp. 5884-5890).
 IEEE.

 *if you use GraphGNSSLib for your academic research, please cite our related [papers](https://ieeexplore.ieee.org/abstract/document/9562037)*